-After you reach medical end you can still get treatment for pain, or to help you remain functional (called “palliative care”).
-Such palliative care includes: medications, chiropractic care, acupuncture, or physical therapy.
+After you reach the medical end you can still get treatment for pain, or to help you remain functional (called “palliative care”).
+Such palliative care includes:

 Once you are at medical end result the insurance company can file a Form 27 with the Vermont Department of Labor to terminate your Weekly Benefits.

 This is also the point at which the assessment of permanency is done for Permanency Benefits.